ietf-wg-cellar/ebml-specification/README.markdown

 ## About

+**This branch contains the RFC 8794 content with the [errata](https://www.rfc-editor.org/errata/rfc8794) applied**.

-This repository contains the formal and official specification for the Extensible Binary Meta Language (EBML).
-Discussion of the plans for standardization is regulated on the [CELLAR listserv](https://datatracker.ietf.org/wg/cellar/charter/).
-Approved changes should be submitted to this repository as a pull request.
-The latest draft published from these specifications can be found at the [IETF Datatracker](https://datatracker.ietf.org/doc/draft-ietf-cellar-ebml/).
-The specification can be found in the file [specification.markdown](specification.markdown).
+This repository contains the specification for the Extensible Binary Meta Language (EBML).
+Discussions on this RFC is regulated on the [CELLAR listserv](https://datatracker.ietf.org/wg/cellar/charter/).
+Approved changes should be submitted to this repository as a Pull Request.
+The published RFC 8794 can be found at the [IETF RFC Editor](https://www.rfc-editor.org/rfc/rfc8794).

-It is currently a work in progress.
+The main contain of the document specification can be found in the file [specification.markdown](specification.markdown).

 ## Code of conduct